sdkman/vendor-proxy/README.md

 ### Creating new Consumers

 An endpoint has also been provided for creating new consumers.
-This endpoint simply takes a JSON `POST` on `/consumer` of:
+This endpoint simply takes a JSON `PATCH` on `/consumer` of:

-    {"consumer": "groovy"}
+    {
+      "consumer": "person@example.org",
+      "candidates": [
+        "candidate1",
+        "candidate2"
+      ]
+    }

 and returns a JSON response:

     {
       "consumerKey": "5f202e7ab75f00af194c61cc07ae6b0c",
       "consumerToken": "9d3d95435ace2906e3ba80c3dfcaf0ededb9084aabc205f6d1232121996185c2",
-      "name": "groovy"
+      "name": "person@example.org"
     }

 ### Revoke existing Consumer

-To revoke a consumer, a `DELETE` request can be made on the `/consumer/{name}` endpoint.
+To revoke a consumer, a `DELETE` request can be made on the `/consumer/{consumer}` endpoint.
 This returns a JSON response:

     {
       "consumerKey": "5f202e7ab75f00af194c61cc07ae6b0c",